romana/romana.github.io/faq/faq.md

 #### 12. Will I run out of IPv4 Addresses?

 Probably not.
-A Romana network that has the full use of a 10/8 network can accommodate 16 million endpoints.
-Even considering how the IPAM would allocate these across CIDRs, this is a very large number of endpoints.
+A Romana network that has the full use of a 10/8 network can accommodate up to 16 million endpoints.
+Even considering how Romana's IPAM would allocate these across CIDRs, this is a very large number of endpoints.

 The latest [OpenStack User Survey (p34)]( https://www.openstack.org/assets/survey/Public-User-Survey-Report.pdf) indicates that about 36% of deployments have less than 10 Compute Nodes and about 78% of deployments have less than 100.
 So, for a large majority of cloud deployments there will be ample addresses.